papagamedev/papagamedev.github.io/content/en/projects/jpacman/2016-09-04-project-jpacman-4-first-signs-life.md

 ---
 title: >
     Project JPacman #4: First Signs of Life
+date: 2016-09-04
-image: images/jpacman_alive_banner-750x350.jpg
+image: /images/jpacman_alive_banner-750x350.jpg
 author: jpl
 lang: en
-translation_url: proyecto-jpacman-4-primeras-vida.html
+categories: ["projects", "jpacman"]
+translationKey: proyecto-jpacman-4-primeras-vida
 description: The JPacman production has been started.
 Analysis of the source code modules.
 Making the game code compile with Cocos2d-x.
 ---

-During the second half of February, after [choosing Cocos2d-x]({% post_url /projects/jpacman/2016-07-29-project-jpacman-3-new-toolset %}) as the game engine to use, I had completed all the **pre-production** phase of my JPacman Project.
+During the second half of February, after [choosing Cocos2d-x]({{< relref "projects/jpacman/2016-07-29-project-jpacman-3-new-toolset.md" >}}) as the game engine to use, I had completed all the **pre-production** phase of my JPacman Project.
 As a result, I had a goal, tools, and a plan.

 The goal was clear: to resurrect **JPacman**, a clone of the classic Pac-Man game that I originally developed in 1999 and whose latest version barely worked in modern computers given the obsolete tools with which it was developed.